RCAF Overseas Headquarters Band

 The RCAF Overseas Headquarters Band was a Royal Canadian Air Force military ensemble.
 It performed primarily in the United Kingdom during the Second World War as part of RCAF Overseas.
 It was founded in 1942, two years after the establishment of the headquarters.
 Its arrival in England was followed by that of the No. 6 Bomber Group Band and the Bournemouth Band.
 For most of its existence, it was led by Squadron Leader Martin Boundy.
 Boundy would later become the President of the Canadian Band Association in 1951 and 1970.

-During its existence, it performed 55 concerts on the BBC and has also recorded for HMV as well as the Overseas Recorded Broadcasting Service.
+During its existence, it performed 55 concerts on the BBC and has also recorded for His Master's Voice as well as the Overseas Recorded Broadcasting Service.
 Notable performances have included one in front of Buckingham Palace in 1944 and a six-week European tour following the Victory in Europe Day.
 Two days after Canada Day in 1945, Boundy conducted a massed band from the band and the No. 3 Squadron Band in London's Lincoln's Inn Fields.